 If you’ve locked yourself out during business hours, you may stop by the office and check out a key to your unit.

 We do not guarantee after-hours lockout service.
 If it’s after business hours, you may choose to contact a third party vendor, such as Security Solutions or Keywest Lock Service.
-You also may call the emergency maintenance number at (360) 671-5995 for the Cornerstone building and (360) 647-3499 for all other properties.
+You also may call the emergency maintenance number at (360) 671-5995 for the Cornerstone and Weatherby buildings and (360) 647-3499 for all other properties.
 Follow the prompts for emergency maintenance and leave a voice message.
 A member of our maintenance team will respond as soon as possible, but you may be instructed to call a locksmith at your own expense.
 If Westview is able to provide after-hours lockout service, photo ID will be required for entry into the apartment and a $100 fee is due at the time of service.

 I’ve lost my keys.
 How do I get new ones?